Thursday March 27, 2025

 Secret #2: Consider increasing your assessments gradually each year

-While some associations choose to only increase assessments when there is a significant change in the budget, it’s better to increase annual assessments annually and minimally to match the evolving needs of your community and keep in step with inflation — as opposed to increasing assessments every several years by larger amounts.
-The goal is to spread increases over the time of ownership and reduce the financial strain on homeowners.
+While some communities choose to only increase assessments when there is a significant change in the budget, it’s better to increase annual assessments annually and minimally to match the evolving needs of your residents and property and keep in step with inflation — as opposed to increasing assessments every several years by larger amounts.
+The goal is to spread increases over the time of ownership and reduce the financial strain on homeowners and shareholders.

 Secret #3: Prepare your budget in advance